tchajed/sys-verif-fa25/docs/assignments/assignment2.md

 We use `Fixpoint` for clarity but this function can also be written using the recursive anonymous function $\rec{f}{x}{e}$ in the notes.

-The program verification notes include many examples of proof outlines, especially those using pattern matching.
+The program verification notes linked above include several examples of proof outlines, especially those using pattern matching.

-We will use the following _representation invariant_ for linked lists (this is a Coq definition for a separation logic proposition, except that `v` would just be a `val`; we give here its type in the expr language for clarity):
+To specify functions over linked lists, we will use the following _representation invariant_ for linked lists (this is a Coq definition for a separation logic proposition, except that `v` would just be a `val`; we give here its type in the expr language for clarity):

 ```coq
 Fixpoint list_rep (v: llist A) (xs: list A): hProp :=